ncsa/syswipe/README.md

   | bash`

 # Auto wipe a server
+### Boot from USB key
 1. Insert USB key
 1. Power on (or reboot)
 1. If boot from USB is not enabled:
    1. During POST, manually select Boot options (usually F11)
    1. Select the USB key as the boot option

-# Monitor wipe progress
+### Monitor wipe progress
-1. While auto-wipe is active, the program will wait for all wipes to complete and command prompt will not return till the wipe is complete.
-1. Use an alternate console to monitor progress:
+Auto-wipe of all local drives is run on terminal 2.
+Monitor progress by switching to terminal 2:
 1. `Ctl-Alt-F2`

-   1. `watch -n 60 'ps aux | grep shred'`
+# Continuous wipe using an external drive carrier
+Connect a USB drive carrier and insert a hard drive.

+The system will detect the new device and wipe it automatically.

+When it's complete, swap in a new drive to have it auto-wiped.

+Repeat until all drives are wiped.
+### Monitor wipe progress
+Auto-wipe of hot-swap drives is run on terminal 3.
+Monitor progress by switching to terminal 3:
+1. `Ctl-Alt-F3`

+# Other tools
-# Wipe a Dell System iDRAC - BEFORE doing auto-wipe
+## Wipe a Dell System iDRAC - BEFORE doing auto-wipe
 1. ssh to the system
 1. If not already installed, install racadm
    ```